 We welcome any suggestions you may have for improving the wording, including proposed alternatives for review.

-At the end of the form there is a box for any additional reflections.
+At the end of the form there is a General comments box for any additional reflections.

 How your information will be used and stored